Missouri Voters Approve Medicaid Expansion Despite Resistance From Republican Leaders

 Missouri YES on 2 campaign material made almost no mention of the Affordable Care Act, which has been unpopular in Missouri, and some of its flyers didn't even use the words "Medicaid expansion."

-Though support for the measure was much lower in conservative rural areas, Fairness Project executive director Jonathan Schleifer says Missouri's expansion success relied on both activating progressive urban voters and engaging rural voters as well.
+Though support for the measure was much lower in conservative rural areas, Fairness Project executive director Jonathan Schleifer says Missouri's expansion success relied on both activating progressive urban voters and engaging rural voters.

-Though he said conservative resistance remained a significant obstacle to reforming health care policy.
+Still, he said, conservative resistance remained a significant obstacle to reforming health care policy.

 "I think there's still a lot of work to do to push back against the hundreds of millions of dollars, the public messages coming from as high as the White House, that there's something wrong with the Affordable Care Act," Schleifer says.

-Opponents to expansion included Governor Parson and other Republican lawmakers, Missouri Right To Life, Missouri Farm Bureau and Americans for Prosperity.
+Opponents to expansion included Gov. Parson and other Republican lawmakers, Missouri Right To Life, Missouri Farm Bureau and Americans for Prosperity.

-In the days leading up to the election, the "No On 2 in August" campaign sent a mailer suggesting that expansion would lead to an influx of undocumented immigrants seeking health care, even though undocumented immigrant are not eligible for Medicaid and would not be under expansion.
+In the days leading up to the election, the "No On 2 in August" campaign sent a mailer suggesting that expansion would lead to an influx of undocumented immigrants seeking health care, even though people in the country illegally are not eligible for Medicaid and would not be under expansion.

 The flyer, which featured a man in a medical mask emblazoned with the Mexican flag, read "Amendment 2 means Illegal Immigrants Flooding Missouri Hospitals...While We Pay For It!"